javayhu/Gank-for-Mac/README.md

 Btw, please make sure your mac system is OS X 10.10 or later.

 ![img](screenshot2.png)

+Almost all the code is explained with its fuctions, so enjoy reading the source code. 😄
-I just learned Swift and Mac OS X application development this week, so please be nice when you read the xxxx code. 😂 I have tried my best to document and explain almost all the code. 😄
+Since I just learned Swift and Mac OS X application development this week, please be nice when you read the xxxx code. 😂
+Feel free to submit any pull request to make it better or give your suggestions to [me](mailto:hujiawei090807@gmail.com).

 ![img](screenshot3.png)